smmilut/weakrypt/README.md

 This requires a secure context to work (HTTPS).

+Provide a password and a clear message, and this tool will encrypt the message and put it in your clipboard.

+Provide a password and a encrypted message, and this tool will decrypt the message and put it in your clipboard.

+## Privacy

+The page contains no trackers or analytics, and uses no cookies.
+No information is extracted from your usage of the page.

+In particular, as you can see in the code, I do nothing with passwords.
+All cryptography is done locally in your browser.
+The only reason this page needs to be used live is because the browser functions require a secure context (HTTPS).

+Code is easy to introspect because it is not minified or obscured (though badly written probably).
+The scripts are simple and use no external dependencies.

 ## Disclaimer

 This is done for fun and without actual knowledge of cryptography or security.
 Use at your own risk.